 Portability

 The unique selling point of any travel accessory is its portability because that’s what makes it so travel-friendly!
-Most sleep pods are not only easy to assemble and dismantle but are also pretty lightweight, making it easy to carry them around.
+Most sleep pods are not only easy to assemble and dismantle but are also pretty lightweight, making them easy to carry them around.
 Many options also include a case or a pouch for attaching to your diaper bag, so keep an eye out for those.

 Fasteners